-- (c) immediately before the dedication, the land was being used (the previous use) in a way that is inconsistent with the management principles of the park. - (2) The chief executive and the indigenous landholder for land in the national park, or a part of the national park, that is an indigenous joint management area, may grant an authority (a previous use authority) over, or in relation to, the land to allow the previous use to continue for no more than the allowable term after the dedication. - (3) However, a previous use authority must not be granted for a national park if the previous use was under a sales permit under the Forestry Act 1959, section 56. - (4) A previous use authority must not be renewed. - (5) This section applies despite sections 15 and 42AN(2), and does not limit sections 42AO and 42AOA. - (6) In this section-
+- (1) This section applies if- - (a) land is, or is part of, an indigenous joint management area; and - (b) the land is dedicated as a national park; and - (c) immediately before the dedication, the land was being used (the previous use) in a way that is inconsistent with the management principles of the park. - (2) The chief executive and the indigenous landholder for land in the national park, or a part of the national park, that is an indigenous joint management area, may grant an authority (a previous use authority) over, or in relation to, the land to allow the previous use to continue for no more than the allowable term after the dedication. - (3) However, a previous use authority must not be granted for a national park if the previous use was under a sales permit under the Forestry Act 1959, section 56. - (4) A previous use authority must not be renewed.